Official Rules for the 2019 Werk It Podcast Accelerator Contest

 WHO CAN ENTER?

-The Accelerator is open to anyone 18 years of age and older who has purchased a ticket and will attend Werk It: A Women’s Podcast Festival at Knockdown Center in NYC, who is NOT a current employee of New York Public Radio, their immediate family members, or anyone living in their household, and who agrees to these official rules.
+The Accelerator is open to anyone 18 years of age and older who has purchased a ticket and will attend Werk It: A Women’s Podcast Festival at The Theatre at Ace Hotel in Los Angeles, who is NOT a current employee of New York Public Radio, their immediate family members, or anyone living in their household, and who agrees to these official rules.
 Familiarity with audio equipment isn’t required but is recommended.

 HOW DO I SUBMIT?

-Submit a pitch by midnight October 25, 2018.
-You must answer all of the following questions, but including a work sample is optional.
-Incomplete applications (other than the optional work sample) will not be considered.
+Submit a pitch by midnight September 20, 2019.
+You must answer all of the following questions and submit a sample as outlined below.
+Incomplete applications will not be considered.
+Before submitting your application, be prepared to consider the following:

 What’s the one-line elevator pitch for your podcast?